 Cool stuff and hot links

-You can easily spend hours at Scott's site, reading his detailed reports on hundreds of celebrity deaths, complete with photos of the actual scenes, death certificates, grave photos and great behind-the-scenes information.
+• Chances are if you found this place, you already know about Find a Death, the fantastic site run by the fantastic Scott Michaels.
+You can easily spend hours at Scott's site, reading his detailed reports on hundreds of celebrity deaths, complete with photos of the actual scenes, death certificates, grave photos and great and grisly behind-the-scenes information.
 If you're interested in celebrity death information, if Scott doesn't know about it, it's not worth knowing.
 And, lucky for us, he shares what he knows.

-Looking for great art, wonderful gifts and just generally cool stuff to celebrate the Day of the Dead ... and every other day?
+• Looking for great art, wonderful gifts and just generally cool stuff to celebrate the Day of the Dead ... and every other day?
 Then you've got to check out Frenzy Art for the great hand-painted glassware and art cards, and lots of really cool stuff for the home, kitchen and office.
 I picked up the coolest salt-and-pepper shaker set, a wonderful wine glass and a shot glass that makes me wish I drank more.
 All the stuff is wonderfully priced and, if you don't pick up something for yourself, you can always buy more stuff for me.
+I LOVE this stuff!

-Want to know how long you've got to live?
+• Want to know how long you've got to live?
 Check out The Death Clock.
 You can also find out how a bunch of famous people died, and get some tips on how to prolong your life.
 (I don't want to tell you how long the "Death Clock" gave me, but it did say I shouldn't buy any green bananas, shouldn't get interested in any two-part movies on television, and if I take anything to the dry cleaners, I should get the same-day service.)

 Lisa Burks' Adventures in Grave Hunting